mauriciobetan/mauriciobetan.github.io/_pages/otherpublications.md

 ======
 ### Betancourt, Mauricio.
-2021. "[El papel de la ciencia en la URSS: un esbozo de la ecología y las ciencias ambientales soviéticas](https://tejiendorevolucion.org/pp14bet.html)." _Palabras Pendientes_ 14:70-77. (in Spanish).
+2021. "[El papel de la ciencia en la URSS: un esbozo de la ecología y las ciencias ambientales soviéticas](https://tejiendorevolucion.org/pp14bet.html)." _Palabras Pendientes_ 14:70-77.

-I provide an overview of some scientific and environmental developments in the Soviet Union, such as the concept of biogeocoenose, the biosphere, and some forest conservation policies.
+I provide an overview of some scientific and environmental developments in the Soviet Union, such as the concept of biogeocoenose, the biosphere, and some forest conservation policies (in Spanish).

 ### The ecological bases for economic processes: South American guano formation and commodification
 <i>Mauricio Betancourt </i>